nopnop2002/esp-idf-mpu6050-dmp/README.md

 The BMP180 is barometric pressure sensor from Bosch Sensortec.
 Since the HMC5883L is connected as a slave device of MPU6050, it is not recognized as an i2c device.

+### M5 Product
+Some M5 products are equipped with an IMU.
+M5Stack GRAY/Fire/Faces/M5GO is equipped with MPU9250 or MPU6886.
+M5Core2 is equipped with MPU9250.
+ATOM Matrix is equipped with MPU6886.

 # Wireing
 |MPU6xxx/9xxx||ESP32|ESP32-S2/S3|ESP32-C2/C3||